South Pasadena High School

 Senior Year: 22 hours

 The requirement will be waived for senior students entering SPHS at the beginning of the second semester of their senior year.
 Information regarding community service opportunities, community service log sheets, reporting and verification of cumulative hours and completion can be obtained in the Student Services Office.
+Community Service Sheets with service dates more than one calendar year old will not be accepted.
 It is the student’s responsibility to complete the community service graduation requirement.

 CREDIT FOR COURSES TAKEN AT OTHER SCHOOLS